The CRISPR patent battle is back on as UC Berkeley files an appeal

 UC Berkeley has now filed with the U.S. Court of Appeals for the Federal Circuit in Washington, DC, to appeal the court’s decision that the Broad Institute should have the rights to the separate patent.

 According to UC Berkeley, the decision took “a narrow and restrictive approach that ignored certain key evidence,” concluding conventional techniques would not guarantee success.
-UC Berkeley argues its invention would work in bacterial gene-editing of eukyrotic cells and that this was a natural leap.
+UC Berkeley argues its invention would work in bacterial gene-editing of eukaryotic cells and that this was a natural leap.

 It further argues PTAB had ignored evidence that six other labs had quickly achieved eukaryotic editing using the information provided by a 2012 Science paper using Doudna and Charpentier’s work before the Broad had filed its separate patent.